Dhamaal: Plot

 The film is about four friends - The first one, Deshbandhu Roy, Aditya "Adi" Shrivastav, his autistic brother Manav, and finally, Boman Contractor, the spoiled son of Nari Contractor, who loves his car more than his son.
 All four of them wind up together in a woman's house, where they go partying at nightclubs.
 In the house however, they're useless, as they don't do anything around and haven't paid their rent yet, the woman kicks them out of the house for not paying their rents and tells them to get a decent job.

 Desperate to earn money, they cook up a plan.
 Adi tells Manav to steal a painting from the house to sell to the son of the late businessman Dwiwedi.
 However, Manav accidentally picks up a blank canvas.
 They humorously sell the painting for Rs.
 20,000 to Dwiwedi.
 The next day, they pick up the original painting with the intention to sell it to Aggarwal, not knowing that he has been murdered.
 The case is handled by Inspector Kulkarni, who learns that before Aggrawal was murdered he got a call with a code "Horse ate all the grass".
 When the four arrive at Agrawal's residence, he immediately arrests them after demanding to see the blank painting.
-While driving on the highway, Kulkarni frees the foursomes upon being informed that they are innocent.
+While driving on the highway, Kulkarni frees the four upon being informed that they are innocent.

 The four are overjoyed until they suddenly witness a car accident and encounter the dying driver, Don Bose.
 He tells them that he has hidden Rs.
 10 crores of money in the St. Sebastian garden in Goa under a big 'W'.
 He tells them to divide the money equally among themselves and then dies.
 Shortly after, Inspector Kabir Nayak, who has been trying to arrest Bose for the past ten years, arrives and tries to extract information from the four but in vain, and they escape from him.
 Desperate for his promotion, Kabir is determined to capture the four.
 The four steal Nari's car but not before hitting Nari on the head and making him unconscious.
 Roy loses control of the car in a forest after nearly colliding an animal and hits it against a tree, breaking both headlights.
 The next day Kabir is transferred to Yavatmal for failing to capture Bose.
 Furious, he walks towards his table where Nari is waiting for him to file a complaint against his son for stealing his car, and gives Kabir the photos of Boman and his car.
 Meanwhile, all four come across a broken bridge which is the only way through the forest.
 They decide to jump the car but Boman is reluctant to do so.
 They manage to succeed but it crashes and explodes.